aspose-imaging/Aspose.Imaging-Documentation/net/developer-guide/manipulate-different-image-file-formats/manipulating-djvu-formats/_index.md

 Here is the source code to convert first 2 pages of DjVu to TIFF format.

-{{< gist "aspose-imaging" "b93073a27bcdd4fefc2821e113f0cb3a" "Examples-CSharp-ModifyingAndConvertingImages-Djvu-ConvertRangeOfDjVuPages-ConvertRangeOfDjVuPages.cs" >}}
+{{< gist "aspose-com-gists" "2d1bcb9853315458808ffbcd9e7e3e02" "Examples-CSharp-ModifyingAndConvertingImages-DjVu-ConvertRangeOfDjVuPages-ConvertRangeOfDjVuPages.cs" >}}

 Following code snippet converts the first 2 pages of DjVu to GIF format.